Skip to main content

 });

-• Scenario: You want to create a payment intent for GMD 450, associate it with a specific customer, and use a specific saved payment method ID from the customer’s account.
-This setup allows you to charge a saved payment method directly, streamlining the payment process for returning customers.
+• Situation: You want to charge GMD 450, link it to a customer, and use a specific saved payment method from their account.
+This lets you charge a saved method straight away, which makes things quicker for returning customers.

 • Request: